mehdi-goli/computecpp-sdk/utils/cuda_to_sycl/convertor/README.md

 A `*.cu` file is a combination of Host CUDA API and device CUDA kernel.

-This SYCL patterhn is able to re-use an existing CUDA kernel from a `*.cu` file into a C++ kernel, following these steps:
+This SYCL pattern is able to re-use an existing CUDA kernel from a `*.cu` file into a C++ kernel, following these steps:

 1. For the device kernel, we will introduce a SYCL functor that will encapsulate all the CUDA code, enabling direct re-use of CUDA kernels without major